-I offer individual, online counselling to adolescents and adults.
+I offer individual, online counselling to adults.
 Most of my work involves a combination of psycho-education about the nervous system, learning specific coping and relaxation skills, exploring the impact of past experiences on current challenges, and practicing new ways of thinking about yourself and the world around you.
 I tailor my exact strategies to the nature of your presenting concern and your strengths.
 Please check out the Services page for more information about my specific counselling approach and the types of presenting issues that I typically work with.

 What are your fees?